goinstant/webrtc/docs/beta/webrtc.md

 - Expand a user to a separate container to enlarge their stream
 - Collapse the list of users and their streams

+## Supported Browsers
+The WebRTC widget currently supports the latest versions of FireFox and Chrome.

 ## Table of Contents

 1. [Code Example](#code-example)